cardoso/cardoso.github.io/index.md

 permalink: /
 ---

-Hi, i'm Matheus Cardoso, 21 year-old developer based in Brazil, currently working on awesome Backend stuff.
+Hi, I am Matheus Cardoso!
+I'm a 22-year old developer and Open Source enthusiast based in Brazil.
+Today, I work remotely for Rocket.Chat, an Open Source Self-Hosted alternative to Slack. (https://rocket.chat).

+Before working at Rocket.Chat, I was an Apple Developer Academy scholar for 2 years where I had the pleasure of being a WWDC Scholarship recipient.

+I've been a recurring speaker at local events such as CocoaHeads and Pytalks, sharing knowledge and spreading the word about Open Source.
-I'm a versatile developer, i have experience in many areas of software development including:
+I have experience in many areas including:

 * Game Development (VR, Desktop and Mobile)
 * Native App Development (iPhone, iPad and Apple TV)